New Maruti Swift 2017’s price in India is likely to fall between Rs 5 lakh – Rs 8 lakh (ex-showroom).

 |Transmission||5-speed Manual & CVT|

-The new Maruti Swift 2017 will continue to source power from the same 1.2 litre, K-Series petrol and 1.3 litre DDiS oil burner used in the current model.
-Although, these engines could be tuned to develop higher power output and increased fuel economy.
-This will in turn also improve the performance.
-Currently, the 1.2 litre K-Series petrol engine puts out 83bhp of power and the torque stands at 115Nm.
-Diesel powered Swift is slightly low on power compared to the petrol engine, making 74bhp and 190Nm of torque.
+As mentioned above, the 2017 Maruti Swift will retain the same engine line-up that powers the current model – i.e. 1.2 litre, K-Series petrol and 1.3 litre DDiS diesel.
+Although, the company might tune these powertrains to develop higher power output and better fuel economy.
+This will also improve performance of the car.
+Currently, the 1.2 litre K-Series petrol mill returns power worth 83bhp against 115Nm of torque.
+Diesel-engined model is slightly low on power compared to the petrol one, making 74bhp and 190Nm of torque.

-As for the transmission options, Maruti could add a CVT to the carline along with the five-speed manual unit.
+Coming to the transmission choices, Maruti might introduce a CVT to the carline along with the conventional five-speed manual unit.
 In addition to the aforementioned engines, Maruti is apparently developing a diesel powertrain, displacing 1200cc.
 There is yet no official word on the same; hence it would be a bit premature to confirm it.
-Talking of the Japanese model, it will get a 1.2 litre K12C petrol, 1.0 litre Boosterjet and a 1.2 litre Dualjet Diesel engine with SHVS system.
-Rumour is also doing the rounds that Maruti India could also introduce the Boosterjet and SHVS variants; however it is yet to be confirmed by the carmaker.
+Rumour has it that Maruti India could also introduce the Boosterjet and SHVS variants; however it is yet to be confirmed by the carmaker.

 |Expected Mileage||Expected Mileage|